Heroes of Hyrule: Development and aftermath

 The idea was not publicly known until almost 20 years later in 2022, from a video published by YouTube outlet Did You Know Gaming.
 Previously, concept art for a different cancelled Retro Studios project had leaked onto the internet – codenamed Project X. In digging for information on Project X, they stumbled upon the existence of Heroes of Hyrule.
 The publication reached out to members of Retro Studios development team, who shared much of the publicly known information on the game to them.
 They felt they were safe in divulging the information on the belief that the statute of limitations had run out with the information being over 15 years old.
 However, during the course of working on the story, the team also heard from multiple sources that Nintendo was frustrated with how many past employees were willing to speak out about the game.

-Their video was published in October 2022, but promptly taken down the following December due to Nintendo filing a successful copyright strike.
-Did You Know Gaming sharply criticized the move as a "slap in the face for video game history preservation".
+The Did You Know Gaming video was published in October 2022, but promptly taken down that December due to Nintendo filing a successful copyright strike.
+They sharply criticized the move as a "slap in the face for video game history preservation".
 They also expressed surprise, as they frequently post content of abandoned or cancelled Nintendo video games and had not previously had any of their content being contested, though they conceded that it could have been different due to this one largely being their own original reporting.
 Nintendo never issued an official statement on the move.
 Some publications noted parallels between the story of Heroes of Hyrule and Breath of the Wild.
-While publications found the gameplay mix and use of a playable character besides Link unusual and unique, they generally lamented its cancellation and Nintendo's efforts to eliminate stories based on it.
+Publications found the gameplay mix and use of a playable character besides Link unusual and unique, and generally lamented its cancellation, criticizing Nintendo's efforts to suppress stories related to it.